 La Casa de Papel Experience in Madrid consists of a great robbery to obtain the jewels from the Palacio de las Alhajas.
 You’ ll experience scenes and sensations inspired by the series ‘La Casa de Papel’ in first person, being part of the group of thieves.
 In addition, the experience will feature a pre-show to introduce participants to their role, and a post-show where you can enjoy drinks and special snacks, in a fully themed bar!

 You’ll be provided with the costumes so you can have a proper souvenir at the photocall.
-Visit their website to keep an eye on the release date this 2020!
+Visit their website to keep an eye on this 2023!

 Credit: @lcdpescaperoom / @delamanodejohn